Overview

 For centuries whisky was distilled in secret locations throughout Scotland in an attempt to avoid the excise man, today you visit one such site on the west coast of Mull.
 Hike along the rugged cliffs where a short steep section between the cliffs will bring you to a cave.
 Here sits the remains of an old whisky still, hidden away from prying eyes!

-On the return route you’ll discover the ruins of the village of Craikaig, the ruined homes are punctuated by a solitary rowan tree which would have been planted by the villagers to ward away evil spirits.
+On the return route you’ll discover the ruins of the village of Craikaig, the ruined homes are punctuated by a solitary rowan tree, these hardy trees were planted near villages to ward away evil spirits.

 Overnight: Roslyn House, Tobermory